blavejr/OrganiseDesktop/README.md

 # Thank You

 I would like to thank all of the contributors who are improving this project.
-I really appreciate your efforts.
+I appreciate your efforts.
 This project started when I was in college and I never thought it would turn into anything.
-Seeing all you guys add features and fix the errors that I couldn't is really encouraging.
+Seeing all you guys add features and fix the errors that I couldn't is encouraging.
 Thank you so much!

 # OrganiseDesktop